 After having your fill of this massive network of cable cars, it’s time to head back to Yuzawa to catch the Yuzawa Shu*Kura “Joyful Train.”
 It’s joyful in every sense of the word.
 Firstly, the train seats are more of the bar counter / restaurant type than the conventional train seats.
 Depending on the ticket, a ride could also include several rounds of sake tastings courtesy of the breweries within the prefecture, a delicious bento box as well as live entertainment.
 There are a number of routes for the Joyful Train.
 I personally took a relatively short one from Echigo-Yuzawa to Nagaoka which lasted around 1 hour 20 minutes.
 If you take it end to end, the ride is almost 4 hours long.

 From Nagaoka, it is a seamless connection via shinkansen to Tsubamesanjo Station for the twin cities of Tsubame and Sanjo.
 These cities are known as manufacturing hubs for cutlery as well as other metallic works.
 Turn your spoons around and if it says “stainless steel Japan” chances are they come from here.
-The Tsubamesanjo Regional Industries Promotion Center (open daily except Wednesday from 9:30AM to 5:30PM) which is located just three blocks from the station has a store with an extensive selection of spoons, forks, knives and metallic tumblers.
+The Tsubamesanjo Regional Industries Promotion Center (open daily from 9:30AM to 5:30PM except for first Wednesday of the month and New Year’s Day) which is located just three blocks from the station has a store with an extensive selection of spoons, forks, knives and metallic tumblers.
 They even offer spoon polishing workshops for guests.
 The adjacent restaurant Tsubamesanjo Italian Bit (open daily except Tuesdays and Wednesdays, 11:30AM to 3PM, 6PM to 11PM) serves up some pretty good Japanese-style pasta and pizza.

 I stayed in neighboring Yahiko for the night, at the 300+ year old Minoka Ryokan.
 Despite the age, it’s a thoroughly modern construct with elements showcasing Japan’s early 20th century Taisho era.
 Some of their rooms offer a combination of traditional Japanese with Victorian-era sensibilities.
 Watch out for the jovial owner by the reception.
 He was so friendly he even showed us around town during our stay.